equinixmetal-archive/docs-packet-legacy/guides/storage/minio.md

 #### Installing & Configuring Minio

 You can install the Minio server by compiling the srouce code or via a binary file.
-For this guide, we will make use of the binary.
+For this guide, we will make use of the binary and utilizing Ubuntu 18.04 for the OS.

 If you haven't updated the package database recently, update it now: